DHILIP201/Movie-Backend-Files/README.md

-🎬 Nexus Movies
+🎬 Nexus Movies: Advanced Full-Stack Discovery Platform

+Developed by Mutex - A Premium Movie Discovery & Community Experience

 Nexus Movies is a lightning-fast, beautifully designed full-stack movie discovery platform.
 Powered by the TMDB API, it features real-time community reviews, customizable public profiles, secure wishlists, and seamless Google OAuth integration.
-Developed by Mutex.
+It is built to deliver rich media details and real-time streaming availability without compromising on speed or security.

-✨ Key Features
+✨ Core Features

 🔒 Robust Authentication: Supports secure Email/Password registration (bcrypt hashed + JWT) and 1-click Google OAuth 2.0 login.

-📧 OTP Password Recovery: Integrated with the Brevo HTTP API to send secure 6-digit email OTPs for forgotten passwords.
+📧 OTP Password Recovery: Integrated with the Brevo HTTP API to send secure 6-digit email verification codes for forgotten passwords.

-💬 Instagram-Style Comments:

-Dynamic review system with live star ratings.

-3-dot context menus (⋮) allowing users to instantly delete their own comments or report others.

-Reply tagging system that auto-fills usernames.
+💬 Instagram-Style Comments: Features live star ratings, reply tagging, and 3-dot context menus (⋮) for instant comment deletion.

-Alias Shield (Dynamic Sync): If a user changes their username, the database automatically cascades the update so all their past comments instantly reflect their new name and avatar.
+🛡️ Alias Shield (Dynamic Sync): If a user changes their username, the database automatically intercepts and cascades the update so all their past comments instantly reflect their new name and avatar.

-👤 Comprehensive User Profiles: Users can customize their bios, upload profile pictures (auto-compressed to Base64), and select favorite genres.
+👤 Comprehensive Profiles: Users can customize their bios, upload Base-64 compressed profile pictures, and select favorite genres.
 Features both Private Dashboard and Public viewing modes.

-❤️ Live Wishlists: Users can bookmark movies/TV shows to a localized and cloud-synced public wishlist.
+❤️ Live Wishlists: Users can bookmark movies and TV shows to a localized and cloud-synced public wishlist.

 🎥 Rich TMDB Integration: Live trending feeds, web series tracking, genre filtering, live search, cast details, embedded YouTube trailers, and region-specific streaming provider data (Where to watch).

-🛡️ Absolute Data Control: A strict account deletion feature that cascades to permanently wipe the user, their profile, their wishlist, and all associated comments from the database forever.
+🧨 Absolute Data Control: A strict account deletion feature that cascades to permanently wipe the user, their profile, their wishlist, and all associated comments from the database forever.

-🛠️ Tech Stack
+🛠️ Technology Stack

-Frontend:

-HTML5 / CSS3 (Custom Variables, CSS Grid/Flexbox)

-Vanilla JavaScript (ES6+)

-Google Identity Services (GSI)

-UI Highlights: Skeleton loaders, custom horror-flicker CSS animations, and modal-driven architecture.

-Backend:

-Node.js & Express.js
+Backend (The Core Engine)

+Node.js & Express.js: Handles secure routing, API integration, and stateless session management.

-MongoDB Atlas & Mongoose (Schemas: User, UserProfile, UserWishlist, Review)
+MongoDB Atlas & Mongoose: Highly relational data modeling using schemas.

-JWT (JSON Web Tokens) for stateless session management

-Bcrypt.js for password cryptography

-External APIs:

-TMDB API (Movie & TV Data)

-Brevo API (Transactional SMTP Emails)
+JWT & Bcrypt.js: Industry-standard cryptographic security for passwords and sessions.

+Frontend (The User Interface)

+HTML5 / CSS3 / Vanilla JS: Lightweight, lightning-fast rendering without heavy framework overhead.
+Custom grid architecture and horror-flicker CSS animations.

-Google OAuth 2.0
+Google Identity Services (GSI): Handles seamless OAuth token generation.

-🚀 Local Setup & Installation

-Prerequisites

-Node.js installed

-MongoDB Atlas Account (or local MongoDB)

-TMDB API Key

-Google Cloud Console Project (for Client ID)

-Brevo Account (for SMTP API keys)
+External APIs (The Data Feeds)

+TMDB API: Global movie, TV, and streaming provider data.

+Brevo API: Transactional SMTP routing for secure OTP emails.

+🚀 How to Run Locally

+Follow these exact steps to deploy the Nexus Movies architecture on your local machine:

-1. Clone the Repository
+1. Clone the repository and navigate to the directory:

 git clone https://github.com/yourusername/nexus-movies.git
 cd nexus-movies

-2. Backend Setup
+2. Install Backend Dependencies:

-Navigate to the backend directory and install dependencies:
+Navigate to the backend directory and install the required packages:

 npm install express cors mongoose bcryptjs jsonwebtoken dotenv

+3. Configure Environment Variables:
-Create a .env file in the root of your backend directory and add the following:
+Create a .env file in the root of your backend directory and add your API keys:

 PORT=5000
 MONGO_URI=your_mongodb_connection_string